Māori Australians: 21st century

 According to a 2014 report published by the Bay of Plenty Regional Council, legislative restrictions on access to social security, student loans, and housing, an economic downturn in Australia, and perceived racism has led a growing number of Australian-based Māori to return to New Zealand.
 In addition, pull factors for returning to New Zealand included trade work opportunities in Auckland and Christchurch, and better family and lifestyle options in New Zealand.
-While the majority of returnees have settled in main centers like Auckland, others have returned to provincial centers like the Bay of Plenty.
+While the majority of returnees have settled in main centres like Auckland, others have returned to provincial centres like the Bay of Plenty.
 In 2013, 14% of Australian Māori returnees lived in Bay of Plenty compared to 8% of NZ European returnees from Australia.
 While the majority of European returnees were in the 30-39 age and 60 and over age brackets, the majority of Māori returnees were families with children under the age of 14 years.

 In mid-August 2019, a Māori group known as the Ngāti Rangihou Kanguru hapū laid claim to 112 acres of land in Parramatta in Sydney, claiming that local Indigenous Australian leaders had entrusted the land to the Māori King with the help of Anglican priest Samuel Marsden.
 The disputed land is in an eastern section of central Parramatta and takes in several parks and reserves.
 Earlier in March 2019, the Māori group had occupied the land for several days before being evicted.
 The City of Parramatta Council has applied in court to have the claim dismissed.

+In mid-April 2023, the Australian Government announced a new direct citizenship pathway for New Zealanders living in Australia including Māori.
+Under the new policy, Special Category Visa holders who have resided for at least four years in Australia and meet other residency requirements will be able to apply for Australian citizenship, commencing 1 July 2023.
+In addition, children born in Australia to a New Zealander from 1 July 2023 will automatically be eligible for New Zealand citizenship.
+The announcement was welcomed by New Zealand Prime Minister Chris Hipkins and Oz Kiwi chairperson Joanne Cox for improving New Zealanders' access to Australian citizenship and social security while reducing the number of New Zealanders deported from Australia under the Section 501 policy.